KAJI - User Guide

 Format: add CHAPTER_NAME

-CHAPTER_NAME is the name of the new chapter that you would like to create, such as Topic 1
+CHAPTER_NAME is the name of the new chapter that you would like to create, such as Topic 1, Chapter 1 or Newton's laws of motion.

 Here are some key pointers: